ausboss/UDC/README.md

 5. Restart Claude if it's running.

 ### macOS and Linux Installation

+First, ensure you've downloaded and installed the [Claude Desktop app](https://claude.ai/download) and you have [npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 For macOS and Linux users, there is no automatic installation script available.
 Please follow these manual steps instead: